-An Advance Care Directive/Advance Personal Plan (NT)/Enduring Guardian (WA)/Advance Health Directive (QLD) allows you to authorise another person (known as your Substitute Decision-Maker) to make medical and lifestyle decisions on your behalf if you can’t make those decisions for yourself.
+An Advance Care Directive (SA)/Advance Personal Plan (NT)/Enduring Guardian (WA)/Advance Health Directive (QLD) allows you to authorise another person (known as your Substitute Decision-Maker) to make medical and lifestyle decisions on your behalf if you can’t make those decisions for yourself.

 If desired, you can also express your wishes and preferences regarding your future health care, personal matters, living arrangements and end of life decisions to assist your Substitute Decision-Maker to make those decisions.
 Your Substitute Decision-Maker can only act for you in the event you become mentally incapacitated.
 An Advance Care Directive (or the alternatives in NT, WA and QLD) do not relate to financial decisions.

 Why have an Advance Care Directive/Advance Personal Plan/Enduring Guardian/Advance Health Directive?

-Having an ACC/APP means that, prior to developing or suffering an incapacitating illness or injury, you can choose a Substitute Decision-Maker and give them directions about the medical and lifestyle decisions you want them to make for you.
+Having an ACD/APP means that, prior to developing or suffering an incapacitating illness or injury, you can choose a Substitute Decision-Maker and give them directions about the medical and lifestyle decisions you want them to make for you.

 Anyone who has a family history of illnesses that cause mental incapacity such as dementia or stroke should consider having this document.
 They are also commonly prepared by people who have strong views about what treatment they want (or do not want) to receive at the end of their lives (such as artificial life support).